-All Pigeonholes include a setting to alter their appearance, using themes, which are applied to the Audience Web App and the Projector Panel.
+All Pigeonholes include a setting to alter their appearance, using our Themes feature, which is applied to the Audience Web App, Projector Panel, Admin Panel, and Moderator Panel.
 We have a gallery of preset themes available for all plans, to suit a variety of needs.
 In addition, Engage and Captivate plans have access to Custom Themes, allowing you to create your own.

-As mentioned above, the ratio of our body text colour to the background colour is 10.29:1.
-The contrast ratio for pure black text colour on a white background is 21:1, which is too high and can cause difficulties for dyslexic people; it can cause a "strobing" effect due to the high contrast, making texts more difficult to read.
+As mentioned above, we ensure that the contrast ratio of our body text colour to the background colour is 10.29:1.
+For context, the contrast ratio for pure black text colour on a white background is 21:1, which is too high and can cause difficulties for persons with dyslexia; it can cause a "strobing" effect due to the high contrast, making texts more difficult to read.
 For this reason, we opted for a lighter, not-quite black colour for our body text.

-Pigeonhole Live's Dashboard, AWA, and panels can all be navigated with keyboard input, using tab to move and enter to press links or buttons.
+Pigeonhole Live's Workspace, Audience Web App, and Panels can all be navigated with keyboard input, using tab to move and enter to press links or buttons.